-I have pretty much always been active in sports, especially competitive swimming, In the last decade I also picked up hiking, dancing, running, and cycling, eventually competing in my first triathlon in July 2021 where I placed 7th out of 70 women.
+I have pretty much always been active in sports, especially competitive swimming, In the last decade I also picked up hiking, dancing, running, and cycling, eventually competing in my first triathlon in July 2021.
 Besides the triathlon I also trained for and competed in several open water swim races as well as the Portland Half Marathon in 2021.
 Unfortunately as an athlete I am all too used to just pushing through the pain - which is not always beneficial.

 The week after the marathon I was out for a run when I felt my right ankle give way for what seemed like the millionth time.
 This one somehow felt different than normal, though.
 I barely made it home 4 miles.
 I did the usual protocol of RICE for two weeks afterwards (Rest, Ice, Compression, Elevation), but even after two weeks my symptoms did not resolve.
 I'm still not sure exactly what I injured on that run, but I suspect some damage to my peroneal tendons occurred.
 Or maybe I just became acutely aware that my body was trying to tell me something was wrong.